theconsummate/assigments/crypto/homework3.md

 For security game,
 SS = Substitution Cryptosystem
-SS => (E,D)	a cipher defined over (K,M,C).

 Lets define Exp(b) :
-adversary will output 1 if able to find some potent information regarding the plaintext or ciphertext else 0.
+adversary will output 1 if it is able to find some potent information regarding the plaintext or ciphertext else 0.

 for query q  0...i,